hyongbai/shoturl/README.md

 This is a public repo for user to shorten a long url.

+update note:

-Just sina shorten url is supported up to now.
+    01/22/14  Just sina shorten url is supported up to now.
+    03/05/14  add support of baidu and google

 Before using: